 This may say redundant, but you’d be surprised how many content creators actually have no idea how to market their own content.
 Being familiar with your content is about much more than just knowing what you like to post; you need to be the authority on what you’re posting.

 What makes it special?
 Why should users come to your page?
 How does your content compare to the competition?
 If you’re a business, you should definitely know your products, services, and company inside and out to create better hashtags.

 When you know your content, you know your audience a little better as well.
-You can decide on the right hashtags based on your niche, the style of your content, and who you’re trying to reach.
+You can decide on the right hashtags based on your niche, the style of your content, the types of posts you get more likes for instagram with, and who you’re trying to reach.
 Different audiences will respond in different ways to specific hashtags, so be familiar with who and where your audiences are.

 Know the Difference Between Hashtags

 There are actually several different categories of hashtags, which include: community hashtags, product hashtags, niche or industry hashtags, location tags, daily hashtags, event tags, emojis, and acronyms.